testuser97123/kubernetes/14. Understanding k8s ResourceQuota/a. Guided Exercise of Quota Management.md

 Resource quotas work like this:

 1. Different teams work in different namespaces.
 This can be enforced with RBAC.
 1. The administrator creates one ResourceQuota for each namespace.
 1. Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource limits defined in a ResourceQuota.
 1. If creating or updating a resource violates a quota constraint, the request will fail with HTTP status code 403 FORBIDDEN with a message explaining the constraint that would have been violated.
 1. If quota is enabled in a namespace for compute resources like cpu and memory, users must specify requests or limits for those values; otherwise, the quota system may reject pod creation.
 Hint: Use the LimitRanger admission controller to force defaults for pods that make no compute resource requirements.

-## Create a namespace
+## Create a namespace quota-example.

 Create a namespace so that the resources you create in this exercise are isolated from the rest of your cluster.

     $ kubectl create namespace quota-example

-## Create a ResourceQuota
+## Create a ResourceQuota yaml.

 Here is a manifest for an example ResourceQuota:

+    user@vsphere:~$ cat quota-mem-cpu.yaml
     apiVersion: v1
     kind: ResourceQuota
     metadata:
       name: mem-cpu-demo
+      namespace: quota-example
     spec:
       hard:
         requests.cpu: "1"